-Diagnostic services are key to improving outcomes across the NHS, including those for priorities such as cancer, and cardiovascular and respiratory diseases.
-Diagnostic referrals and diagnostic activity have therefore grown rapidly in the last two decades and there is no sign that demand will diminish.
+Diagnostic services are key to improving outcomes across the NHS, including those for priorities such as like cancer, and cardiovascular and respiratory diseases.
+Thus, diagnostic referrals and diagnostic activity have grown rapidly in the last two decades and there is no sign that demand will diminish.